Queue-Fair/cloudflare/README.md

 ---
 ## Queue-Fair Free CloudFlare Virtual Waiting Room Network-Edge Adapter README & Installation Guide

 Queue-Fair can be added to any web server easily in minutes, and is a great way to get a free CloudFlare virtual waiting room, as Queue-Fair offers its own Free Tier, and the Adapter only users CloudFlare free plan features.
 You will need a Queue-Fair account - please visit https://queue-fair.com/free-trial if you don't already have one.
 You should also have received our Technical Guide.
+To find out more about how a Virtual Waiting Room protects your site or app from traffic spikes, see https://queue-fair.com/virtual-waiting-room

 ## Client-Side JavaScript Adapter